phkaeser/wlmaker/doc/RUN.md

 > managers. `gdm3` has been found to work, but `lightdm` did not.

 > [!IMPORTANT]
-> It is not recommended to run wlmaker as your main compositor.
-This approach
+> It is not yet recommended to run wlmaker as your only compositor.
+This
-> will not work if dependencies are not all operating correctly, and is hardest
+> approach will not work if dependencies are not all operating correctly, and
-> to debug.
+> is hardest to debug.

 * Copy `${HOME}/.local/share/wlmaker.desktop` to `/usr/share/wayland-sessions/wlmaker.desktop`
 * Restart your session manager, to reload the sessions.